-The Alfred Research Alliance leads the world in research excellence and is widely recognised as one of Australia’s leading centres for research excellence and real-world health innovation.
+The Alfred Research Alliance is a world leader in medical research and is widely recognised as one of Australia’s leading centres for research excellence and real-world health innovation.

-High quality, translational research is a feature of AMREP.
-Here, clinicians, scientists and students take new discoveries from knowledge creation in fundamental research, right through into clinical practice.
+High quality, translational research is a feature of the precinct.
+Here, clinicians, scientists and students take new discoveries from knowledge creation in fundamental research right through into clinical practice.

-Through our six member organisations, we have a range of research strengths, including:
+Through our eight member organisations, we have a range of research strengths, including:

 - Blood diseases and cancer